sirexeclp/pre-trained-models-workshop/README.md

 ## Part 3: Docker

-We have preinstalled docker, docker-compose and the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) on the laptos and vms.
+We have preinstalled docker, docker-compose and the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) on the laptops and vms.
 So for now we will just focus on the configuration and usage of docker and docker-compose.

 ### Step1: Fix the docker-compose file

-We have provided a complete dockerfile for you, but the [docker-compose.yaml](docker-compose.yaml) is missing a few important lines.
+We have provided a complete docker-file for you, but the [docker-compose.yaml](docker-compose.yaml) is missing a few important lines.

 ### Step2: Test the docker container